 Revenue Recognition The Company recognizes revenue from time and materials consulting contracts in the period in which its services are performed.
-The Company recognized \$25.1 million and \$33.6 million in revenues from time and materials contracts during fiscal years 2009 and 2008, respectively.
+The Company recognized \$27.4 million and \$25.1 million in revenues from time and materials contracts during fiscal years 2010 and 2009, respectively.
 In addition to time and materials contracts, the Company s other types of contracts may include fixed fee contracts and contingent fee contracts.
-During fiscal years 2009 and 2008, the Company recognized \$39.9 million and \$40.4 million, respectively, in revenues on these other types of contracts.
-The Company recognizes revenues on milestone or deliverables-based fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion-like method described by Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 605-35, Revenue Recognition Construction-Type and Production-Type Contracts (formerly AICPA Statement of Position (SOP) No. 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts).
+The Company recognizes revenues on milestone or deliverables-based fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion-like method described by Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 605-35, Revenue Recognition Construction-Type and Production-Type Contracts.
 For fixed fee contracts where services are not based on providing deliverables or achieving milestones, the Company recognizes revenue on a straight-line basis over the period during which such services are expected to be performed.
+During fiscal years 2010 and 2009, the Company recognized \$39.8 million and \$39.9 million, respectively, in revenues on these other types of contracts.
 In connection with some fixed fee contracts, the Company may receive payments from customers that exceed revenues recognized related to the contracts up to that point in time.
 The Company records the excess of receipts from customers over recognized revenue as deferred revenue.
 Deferred revenue is classified as a current liability to the extent it is expected to be earned within twelve months from the date of the balance sheet.

 The Company develops, installs and supports customer software in addition to the provision of traditional consulting services.
-The Company recognizes revenue in connection with its software sales agreements utilizing the percentage of completion method prescribed by ASC 605-35.
+The Company recognizes revenue in connection with its software sales agreements utilizing the percentage of completion method prescribed by ASC 605- 35.
 These agreements include software right-to-use licenses (RTU s) and related customization and implementation services.
 Due to the long-term nature of the software implementation and the extensive software customization based on normal customer specific requirements, both the RTU and implementation services are treated as a single element for revenue recognition purposes.

-The percentage-of-completion-like methodology involves recognizing revenue using the percentage of services completed, on a current cumulative cost to total cost basis, using a reasonably consistent profit margin over the period.
-Due to the longer term nature of these projects, developing the estimates of costs often requires significant judgment.
+The percentage-of-completion-like methodology involves recognizing revenue using the proportion of services completed, on either a current cumulative cost to total cost or effort to total effort basis, using a reasonably consistent profit margin over the period.
+Due to the nature of these projects, developing the estimates of costs often requires significant judgment.
 Factors that must be considered in estimating the progress of work completed and ultimate cost of the projects include, but are not limited to, the availability of labor and labor productivity, the nature and complexity of the work to be performed, and the impact of delayed performance.
 If changes occur in delivery, productivity or other factors used in developing the estimates of costs or revenues, the Company revises its cost and revenue estimates, which may result in increases or decreases in revenues and costs, and such revisions are reflected in income in the period in which the facts that give rise to that revision become known.